Home

 — M N —

-An ongoing program, designed to supplement the anti-infective self-care that patients use at home.
+MAINTENANCE THERAPY or RECALL THERAPY An ongoing program, designed to supplement the anti-infective self-care that patients use at home.
 This treatment, usually every 3-4 months, includes the professional examination of teeth and periodontal tissues for evidence of disease activity.
 Teeth are then scaled and polished, and pockets are irrigated with an antiseptic solution.

 MALOCCLUSION "Bad bite" between the upper and lower teeth, causing your teeth to align incorrectly